-Imagine the baby of Bob Newhart and James Gandolfini joined a band.
+What if the baby of Bob Newhart and James Gandolfini joined a band?

 Blair Packham, songwriter, is back.
 And with a vengeance.

-“Not literally—I’m not seeking revenge on anyone or anything, honest!
-But it’s true that I’ve been on a bit of a tear in the songwriting department lately,” the critically acclaimed artist admits.
+“Not literally!
+But I have been on a bit of a tear in the songwriting department lately,” the critically-acclaimed artist admits.

 “No one has ever accused me of being prolific, and yet somehow I’ve found myself in the middle of my most productive period ever.
-Suddenly, I’m writing more—and better—songs than I ever have before, and I’m excited to share them with the world,” Blair says.
+Suddenly, I’m writing more—and better—songs than I ever have, and I’m excited to share them,” Blair says.

 Playing, producing and engineering the tracks in his home studio, Blair also called upon some respected peers and friends to bring some additional magic to the mix.